 The Technology Behind Passkeys: Public Key Infrastructure (PKI) Explained

-Understanding Public Key Infrastructure (PKI)
+What is Public Key Infrastructure (PKI)?

 4. Registration Authority (RA): Verifies the identity of entities requesting their digital certificates to be stored at the CA.